Leafwing-Studios/leafwing-website/content/post/ecs-second-type-system.md

 ONLY OPERATE ON ENTITIES WITH THE CORRECT TRAIT.

+## Duck alchemy

+DUCK-TYPING.
+EACH COLLECTION OF TRAITS RESULTS IN A SINGLE TYPE.

+TYPES CAN *CHANGE*.

+So, if you think about it in a certain way, our ECS is really just a type system where `transmute` is a first-class feature!

 ## The Proof is in the Predictive Power

+Dreaded diamond problem: what if you implement multiple traits that encode the same problem Can't implement multiple traits that implement a similar property, because then they each carry their own copy of the data that you need to synchronize

 ARCHETYPE INVARIANTS DEFINTION.
 USEFUL FOR VERIFYING CORRECTNESS, AND ENABLING MORE POWERFUL ECS FEATURES.